muraliKrishnaMididoddi/muraliKrishnaMididoddi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Jane Doe's Portfolio
+##Jane Doe's Portfolio

 ## About Me

 Hello!
-I'm Jane Doe, a passionate Data Analyst and aspiring Data Scientist with a strong background in data analysis, statistical modeling, and machine learning.
+I'm Murali Krishna Mididoddi, a passionate Data Analyst and aspiring Data Scientist with a strong background in data analysis, statistical modeling, and machine learning.
 I'm currently seeking an internship opportunity to apply my skills and gain practical experience in a professional setting.
 Welcome to my portfolio, where I showcase my projects, skills, and achievements.

 ## Table of Contents